Alek1414/LiquidCrystalMenu_I2C/README.md

 # Liquid Crystal Menu through I2C

 Contains a class to parametrize and control a menu for a Liquid Crystal display through I2C.
-After initializing the object `DisplayMenu` with its parameters, the `begin` method must be called once to start the display.
+After initializing the object `DisplayMenu` with its parameters, the `begin` and `update_rows` methods must be called once to start the display.
 Then, a call to the `action` method must be done cyclically in a loop.
 This method is used to traverse the menu with a cursor and edit parameters given the action passed as an argument.
 This action must be present for one cycle only to take effect.